loader image

 Project Description

-The project envisions the city as a “coastal hub that is resilient to climatic hazards, socially inclusive, and economically vibrant.”
-It aims to protect Nouakchott from the risks of submersion and erosion, limit urban sprawl, enhance the connection between the city and the coast, and create economic opportunities while improving the quality of life for its inhabitants.
+The project envisions Nouakchott as a “resilient, inclusive, and economically vibrant coastal hub,” integrating environmental protection with sustainable urban development.
+It aims to protect Nouakchott from the risks of submersion and erosion, limit urban sprawl, enhance the connection between the city and the coast, and create economic opportunities while improving the quality of life for its inhabitants.4 5

-This initiative is part of Mauritania’s broader strategy to align with the Sustainable Development Goals, including SDG 13 (Climate Action), SDG 9 (Resilient Infrastructure), SDG 11 (Sustainable Cities), and SDG 8 (Decent Work and Economic Growth).
+This initiative aligns with Mauritania’s broader strategy and the Sustainable Development Goals (SDGs), notably SDG 13 (Climate Action), SDG 9 (Resilient Infrastructure), SDG 11 (Sustainable Cities), and SDG 8 (Decent Work and Economic Growth).6 7 It combines ecological restoration with social and economic development in the region.8 9

 Title: West African physical vulnerability index (PVI) including Nouakchott Coastline high resk coast.